What are Carpenter Bees?

 Unlike bumble bees, carpenter bees are solitary and do not live in nests or colonies.
 Adult carpenter bees overwinter in abandoned nest tunnels where they have stored limited pollen to survive the colder temperatures.
 The bees that survive the winter will emerge in the spring to feed on nectar, mate and build galleries.
 They may reuse an already existing gallery or they may excavate new galleries.

-Female carpenter bees chew circular holes through wood to make individual galleries to lay eggs and protect their larvae as they develop.
+Female carpenter bees chew circular holes through the wood to make individual galleries lay eggs and protect their larvae as they develop.
 They are particularly inclined to build their galleries in soft, unpainted and worn wood, although some species may prefer hardwood.
 Wooden structures on the property, like decks and fences, are also prone to carpenter bee infestations.
 New galleries average 4-6” (10-15 cm), long but reused galleries may extend up to 10 feet.
 As a female creates tunnels, she will bore larger, open areas into the tunnel, called cells, where her young will develop.
 She will provision each gallery cell with a mass of pollen and regurgitated nectar upon which she will lay a single egg.
 The female then seals this portion of the gallery with chewed wooden pulp.
 The eggs the female lays take approximately 36 days to develop to an adult.

 Unlike bumble bees, carpenter bees are solitary insects.
 The adult carpenter bees hibernate over winter, typically in abandoned nest tunnels and emerge in the spring to feed on nectar.